lanirem/inhouse-scripts/README.md

-# inhouse-scripts
+# In-House Scripts

-Scripts that work mostly in our Bruker 7T at LANIREM
+Here we upload scripts tailored for our data acquisition at LANIREM.